krgough/homeMonitor/README.md

 *   home\_monitor.py - The main program.
 Start this using the startWinToWatTrainMonotor.sh from CRON
 *   gpio\_monitor.py - Monitors a physical switch connection on a gpio line on the rPi.
 Can use this to trigger reports.
-*   startGpioMonitor.sh - script to check if gpio\_monitor.py is running and if not then start it (Use this from CRON to keep the monitor running)
+*   startGpioMonitor.sh - script to check if gpio\_monitor.py is running (Use this from CRON)
 *   button\_listener.py - Listens for incoming commands or attribute reports on the private ZigBee network.
 *   led\_pattern\_generator.py - Generates nice patterns on a Hive Sense LED indicator ring.
 LED ring needs to be attached via UART to the rPi.
 *   train\_times.py - Use the Huxley API (wraps the Network Rail soap API with a rest API) to get train data.